godalming123/common-assembly/readme.md

 >   - Fix the assembler warnings that say "no instruction mnemonic suffix given and no register operands; using default for `...'"
 > - Add support for floats
 > - A (very basic) cross-platform standard library
->   - An arena implementation that has 4 functions:
+>   - An arena implementation that has 5 functions:
 >     - `allocateArena`
 >     - `expandArena`
 >     - `shrinkArena`
+>     - `resetArena` - frees every item in an arena without freeing the arena itself
 >     - `deallocateArena`
 >   - The main function would have an argument called `dataArena`, that works by expanding and shrinking the program break
 > - A code highlighter